ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/music-gurus-rockschool-prize.markdown

 disable-form: false
 is_promoted: false
 has_entry_page: true
-title: "Win a Rockschool Drums online video course and personal lessons on MusicGurus!"
+title: "Win a Rockschool Drums online video course and personal lessons on MusicGurus\
+  \ £100 each!"
 competition-description: "<p>Calling all the musicians out there!
 We have a surprise\
   \ for you!
 Thanks to NME AAA and MusicGurus 3 budding drum heroes could win a Rockschool\
   \ video course of their choice (or any other MusicGurus course) including a 1-2-1\
   \ personal online lesson from a friendly and expert teacher to set them off in the\
   \ right direction!</p> \r\n<p>Liking what you hear?
 Click on the link below for\
   \ a chance to win!</p>"
-hero-header: "Win a Rockschool Drums online video course and personal lessons on MusicGurus!"
+hero-header: "Win a Rockschool Drums online video course and personal lessons on MusicGurus\
+  \ worth £100 each!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-41c0aab7-43b7-49cf-8b33-2e2cdcca1cb0.png"
 logo-left-href: "https://www.musicgurus.com/"